 Although some patients report bleeding when they brush and floss—an early sign of gum disease—many patients have no symptoms at all.
 The only way to know for sure if your gums are healthy is by visiting your dentist regularly.

-The Oral Cancer Foundation reports that nearly 10,000 people die each year from oral cancer because it is often not discovered until it is in its latest stages.
-Your dentist is likely the only healthcare professional who examines your mouth for any abnormalities.
+The Oral Cancer Foundation reports that nearly 10,000 people die each year from oral cancer because it is often not discovered until it's in its latest stages.
+Your dentist is likely the only healthcare professional who routinely examines your mouth for any abnormalities.

 When you see us twice each year for examinations, we routinely check your mouth for signs of oral cancer.
 This is a simple exam that doesn't hurt and can be completed in minutes.
 With early detection, oral cancer is highly treatable.

 Most people don’t realize that many dental emergencies can be prevented by visiting the dentist regularly.
 All too often, people skip regular check-ups because they aren’t experiencing any pain or other issues.

 What this can mean, however, is that a small cavity that we could solve with a simple dental filling grows into a painful toothache that might need an emergency root canal.